Here is our list of the best group activities in Washington DC.

 List of fun group activities in Washington DC

 Group activities help you and your team have a fun-filled time and create memorable moments.
-From solving the puzzle at Insomnia Escape Room to flying at iFLY, here are the best fun group activities for your group to enjoy in Washington DC.
+From solving the puzzle at Insomnia Escape Room to singing karaoke at Muzette, here are the best fun group activities for your group to enjoy in Washington DC.

 Learn more about The Art of Storytelling.

-The fun things to do in Washington DC as a group include playing a scavenger hunt with Museum Hack.
+The fun things to do in Washington DC as a group include playing a scavenger hunt with Museum Hack Scavenger Hunts.
 The hosts will lead you and your colleagues through a fun adventure around the National Portrait Gallery.
 Your experience will last 90 minutes.